phetsims/phet-info/deployment-info/chipper-2.0.md

   - Notify AP so that he can announce on social media.
   - Notify ON so that he can announce via email.

-## PhET-iO Wrapper deployments

-`grunt wrapper` in a wrapper directory (e.g. phet-io-wrapper-sonification) should deploy the whole thing.
-Follow the prompts.

 # Branch Protections

 Production branches are "protected" on github so that they cannot be deleted unless absolutely necessary.
 This includes